IBM-Cloud/terraform-provider-ibm/website/docs/r/cis_rulesets_rule.html.markdown

 layout: "ibm"
 page_title: "IBM: ibm_cis_rulesets_rule"
 description: |-
-  Provides a IBM CIS ruleset resource.
+  Provides an IBM CIS ruleset rule resource.
 ---

 # ibm_cis_rulesets_rule
-Provides an IBM Cloud Internet Services rulesets rule resource, to create, update and delete ruleset rule of an instance or domain.
+Provides an IBM Cloud Internet Services rulesets rule resource to create, update, and delete the ruleset rule of an instance or domain.
 For more information, about IBM Cloud Internet Services ruleset rule, see [ruleset instance]().

 ## Example usage